Nidderdale Caves: Goyden Pot to New Goyden Pot

-In the Lesser Stream passage of Goyden Pot the many fractures in the rock allows the stream to diverge and flow in different directions.
+In the Lesser Stream passage of Goyden Pot the many fractures in the rock allow the stream to diverge and flow in different directions.
 Sandstone boulders are washed in from the surface through the numerous inlets in this area.
 These inlets are also opened and closed through the action of flooding.
 The various streams quickly unite and flow amongst the large boulders that form the floor of yet another impressive large breakdown chamber, Goyden Main Chamber.
 The stream then flows out from under the boulders and over the cascades to flow along the huge Main Stream Passage, 25m high in places and typically 6m wide for more than 150m, to where it flows into sump 1, 20m long.
 The river flows out of sump 1 past October Passage, which steals a small amount of the river.
 It then flows along another huge gallery into sump 2, 6m long.
 From there the river flows along the largest of the stream passages in Goyden to sump 3, 27m long.
 Here the river flows into Bridge Hall, where a small inlet on the left enters, probably the water from October Passage but as yet unconfirmed.
-At the far side of Bridge Hall is sump 4, just 2m long, and then a short section of passage to sump 5, about 57m long, and a lake airbell with choked inlet in the roof.
+At the far side of Bridge Hall is sump 4, just 2m long, and then a short section of a passage to sump 5, about 57m long, and a lake airbell with a choked inlet in the roof.
 Sump 6, 12m long, leads from the airbell to a short passage with a roof passage leading into the Aquamole series that can be entered via Frog Pot.
 At the end of the short passage sump 7 is a low obstructed sump that connects with the upstream sump 2 and sump 1 of New Goyden Pot.